opendatacube/datacube-core/docs/ops/config.rst

     # db_username:
     # A blank password will fall back to default postgres driver authentication, such as reading your ~/.pgpass file.
     # db_password:

+    ## Staging environment ##

+    [staging]
+    db_hostname: staging.dea.ga.gov.au

+Note that the staging environment only specifies the hostname, all other fields will use default values (dbname datacube, current username, password loaded from ``~/.pgpass``)

+When using the datacube, it will use your default environment unless you specify one explicitly

+eg.

+    with Datacube(env='staging') as dc:
+        ...

+or for cli commmands ``-E <name>``:

+    datacube -E staging system check